thiennn/myshop/README.md

 3. Go to the src\MyShop.Backend open the appsettings.json update the connection string, then type `dotnet ef database update` to run migration.
 Then type `dotnet run` to launch the backend

-4. Go to the src\MyShop.Frontend folder and type `dotnet run` to launch the frondend.
+4. Go to the src\MyShop.Frontend folder and type `dotnet run` to launch the frontend.